Learning and retrieval for warm-starting charge-self-consistent DFT+DMFT

 Dynamical mean-field theory (DMFT), which captures local correlations in a fully dynamical and non-perturbative manner \cite{dmftKotliar2006}, offers a path forward.
 Coupled to DFT, it allows for realistic simulations of correlated materials by taking into account effects such as quasiparticle renormalizations, and provides access to electronic and thermodynamic properties such as spectral functions and finite-temperature phase diagrams \cite{dmftArpita2019}.
 However, this power comes at a substantial computational cost.
 Each DMFT calculation requires repeated solution of the quantum impurity problem until impurity and lattice occupations become consistent.
 Determining a melting curve requires sampling thousands of large-scale atomic configurations through molecular dynamics, a task that has remained prohibitively expensive within DFT+DMFT.

-Recently, machine learning has begun to be explored as a way to reduce the cost of DMFT calculations, for example through surrogate impurity solvers, learned corrections to approximate Green's functions, and data-driven models trained on simplified parameter spaces \cite{mlgfMitra2025,mlgfDong2024,mlgfSturm2021,mlgfArsenault2014}.
+Recently, machine learning has begun to be explored as a way to reduce the cost of DMFT calculations, for example through surrogate impurity solvers, learned corrections to approximate Green's functions, and data-driven models trained on simplified parameter spaces \cite{mlgfMitra2025,mlgfDong2024,mlgfSturm2021,mlgfArsenault2014,valenti2026neural,nain2026neural}.
 While these studies demonstrate that key DMFT quantities can often be approximated efficiently in selected settings, most existing approaches have been confined to model Hamiltonians or narrow material classes, and the learned targets are not always constructed to respect the analytic structure and symmetry constraints required in realistic DFT+DMFT workflows.
 It therefore remains unclear whether machine learning can provide a robust, physics-consistent acceleration of DFT+DMFT for correlated solids with the accuracy needed for thermodynamic predictions, particularly under the extreme conditions relevant to Earth’s core.

-In this work, we demonstrate that embedding physical constraints into machine-learned self-energies enables, for the first time, systematic DFT+DMFT determination of the iron melting curve at core conditions.
-Our approach exploits the analytic structure of the self-energy: we decompose it into a static high-frequency limit $\Sigma (\infty)$ and a frequency dependent term $\Sigma(i\omega)$, represented compactly through Legendre coefficients, with each component predicted by E(3)-equivariant graph neural networks that respect the point-group symmetry of the local atomic environment.
-This physics-informed representation reduces the learning problem to smooth, real-valued targets while preserving the causal structure essential for DMFT self-consistency \cite{mlgfArsenault2014}.
+In this work, we demonstrate that embedding physical constraints into machine-learned self-energies enables scalable finite-temperature DFT+DMFT thermodynamics for correlated materials, and we use this capability to determine the hcp-Fe melting curve at core conditions as a demanding application.
+Our approach exploits the analytic structure of the self-energy: we decompose it into a static high-frequency limit $\Sigma (\infty)$ and a frequency-dependent term $\Sigma(i\omega)$, represented compactly through Legendre coefficients, with each component predicted by E(3)-equivariant graph neural networks that respect the point-group symmetry of the local atomic environment.
+This physics-informed representation reduces the learning problem to smooth, real-valued targets that respect the analytic structure required by the DFT+DMFT self-consistency cycle \cite{mlgfArsenault2014}.